TendriZ/TendriZ/README.md

 # Hi, I'm Raka 👋
 Backend Developer | AI & Data Enthusiast

-I’m a passionate learner who is currently building a solid foundation in backend development, artificial intelligence, and data science.
-I enjoy exploring how systems work behind the scenes, how data becomes insight, and how code can shape user experience.
+I’m a passionate learner interested in backend engineering, artificial intelligence, and data science.
+I enjoy exploring how systems work behind the scenes, how data turns into insight, and how code can create meaningful experiences.

 ---